 - 1 medium sweet red pepper, cut into thin strips

 - 2 medium zucchini, cut into thin strips

 - 1 small onion, cut into thin strips

 - 1 can (8 ounces) sliced water chestnuts, drained

 - Hot cooked rice

-- In the same skillet, saute peppers in remaining oil for 2 minutes or until tender.
-Stir in the zucchini, onion and garlic; cook and stir 2 minutes longer.
-Add the peas, mushrooms and water chestnuts.
-Saute the vegetables for 2 minutes or until tender.
+- In same skillet, heat remaining oil.
+Stir-fry peppers about 2 minutes.
+Add zucchini, onion and garlic; cook and stir 2 minutes longer.
+Add peas, mushrooms and water chestnuts.
+Stir-fry until crisp-tender, about 2 minutes more.

 Originally published as Pepper Steak with Squash in Quick Cooking September/October 2000, p38